This article was contributed by Deanna deBara and originally posted on Hourly.io

 Opening a business is a numbers game—which is why including budgeting information and a detailed financial plan for your new business in your restaurant business plan is an absolute must.

 Including budget and financial analysis in your restaurant business plan is important from both an operational and an investment standpoint.
-For you and your business partners, you need a clear picture of your finances to ensure that you have the proper budget to run your business—and for your investors, having a clear picture of your finances ensures that you’re building a financially sustainable business (and protecting their investment in the process).
+For you and your business partners, you need a clear picture of your finances to ensure that you have the proper budget to run your business, source the worktables and other equipment you will need, pay staff, etc—and for your investors, have a clear picture of your finances ensures that you’re building a financially sustainable business (and protecting their investment in the process).

 So, what does that financial analysis look like?
 Some of the key financial information you’ll want to highlight in your business plan include: